Legend of the Dragon (TV series): Video game

-A Legend of the Dragon video game was released on 1 May 2007 for the Wii, PlayStation 2, and PlayStation Portable.
+A Legend of the Dragon video game was released on 1 May 2007 for the Wii, PlayStation 2 and PlayStation Portable.

-Home Media
+Home media

 United Kingdom

-BKN Home Entertainment released a 2-disc set containing the first 13 episodes of season 1 on October 23, 2006.
-A second 2-disc set, containing the other 13 episodes of season 1, was supposed to be released but was cancelled after BKN Home Entertainment UK ceased operations.
+BKN Home Entertainment released a two-disc set containing the first 13 episodes of season 1 on 23 October 2006.
+A second two-disc set, containing the other 13 episodes of season 1, was supposed to be released but was cancelled after BKN Home Entertainment UK ceased operations.

 United States

-From 2006 to 2007, Genius Entertainment released four DVD volumes that made up a portion of Season 1.
-The first volume was released on October 31, 2006, and contains four episodes.
-The second and third volumes were released on January 30, 2007, containing five episodes each.
-The Fourth volume was released on May 22, 2007, and contained 6 episodes.
-On the same day, a boxset was released containing the entirety of Series 1, including an exclusive fifth volume of six episodes.
-This boxset has been known for a factory manufacturing error where the sound in the episode "Hair of the Dog" cuts out after the first minute of the episode.
+From 2006 to 2007, Genius Entertainment released four DVD volumes that made up a portion of season 1.
+The first volume was released on 31 October 2006, and contains four episodes.
+The second and third volumes were released on 30 January 2007, containing five episodes each.
+The Fourth volume was released on 22 May 2007, and contained 6 episodes.
+On the same day, a box set was released containing the entirety of series 1, including an exclusive fifth volume of six episodes.
+This box set has been known for a factory manufacturing error where the sound in the episode "Hair of the Dog" cuts out after the first minute of the episode.

-Image Entertainment later released all 39 episodes in a single release boxset on December 1, 2009.
+Image Entertainment later released all 39 episodes in a single release boxset on 1 December 2009.

 Other

 The complete series was released on DVD in separate volumes in Bulgaria.
-Each season (13 episodes) consisted of 5 2-episode DVDs and one with 3 episodes.
+Each season (13 episodes) consisted of five two-episode DVDs and one with three episodes.